Breadcrumbs & Breadcrumb Schema

 "name": "Blue Widget",

-Note: If you are going to use breadcrumb schema, you want to make sure that an equivalent breadcrumb navigation is presented on the page itself where humans can see it.
+When using breadcrumb schema, make sure that an equivalent breadcrumb navigation is presented on the page itself where humans can see it.
 The content of the breadcrumb presented in schema and the breadcrumb viewable to humans should match.
 For example, you don’t want to list extra URLs in the schema version of your breadcrumb.
-If the breadcrumb schema doesn’t match the viewable breadcrumb, or if you only have the breadcrumb schema, that could look like you are trying to manipulate Google’s bots in a malicious way and that can get your website in trouble.
+If the breadcrumb schema doesn’t match the viewable breadcrumb, or if you only have the breadcrumb schema, that could look like you are trying to manipulate Google’s bots in a malicious way, and that can get your website in trouble.